Everloom-129/ECE-CS374_Assignment_Hub/Assignment_6/ECE374_Assignment_6_P5.md

 To evaluate an arithmetic expression given as a DAG, we can use a modified version of the algorithm for the tree case.

 The key idea is to apply **topological sort** on DAG, which provides a linear order of the nodes such that if node **u->v**, there is no path **v->u**.
-Then we can just apply the **Tree_evaluate** function we defined in (a).
+Then we can just apply the same idea of **Tree_evaluate** function we defined in (a).

-Meanwhile, to avoid redundant computations, we store values of the subexpressions that we have already evaluated in a hash table.
-Whenever we encounter a node that represents a subexpression that we have already evaluated, we simply look up the value in the hash table instead of computing it again (*Dynamic Programming*).
+Meanwhile, to **avoid redundant computations,** we store values of the subexpressions that we have already evaluated in a **hash table.** Whenever we encounter a node that represents a subexpression that we have already evaluated, we simply look up the value in the hash table instead of computing it again (*Dynamic Programming*).

+Finally, we deal the DAG with DFS, calculating the outcome of each leaf node first and combine them together for upper operator case.

 Here's the pseudocode for the algorithm: